Updated Trinity Study for 2023 – More Withdrawal Rates!| Updated: |

 We can see that increasing the number of years decrease the likelihood of success.
 It is logical since you are more likely to run out of money.

-As we can see, inflation makes a major hit to our chances of success!
-Before inflation, an 8% withdrawal rate made some sense, now 6% is the limit.
-And even 6% is barely over 75% chance of success!
+As we can see, inflation causes a significant hit to our chances of success!
+Before inflation, an 8% withdrawal rate made some sense.
+Now 6% is the limit.
+And even 6% has a barely over 75% chance of success!

 Let’s see what happens with 30 years.

-We can now see that anything higher than a 6% withdrawal rate is very dangerous, with less than 75% chance to succeed even with 100% stocks.
+We can now see that anything higher than a 6% withdrawal rate is hazardous, with a less than 75% chance to succeed even with 100% stocks.

 More withdrawal rates

 Since we see that reasonable withdrawal rates are in the range of 3% to 6%, let’s try more withdrawal rates.
 I have simulated increments of 0.1% of withdrawal rates.

 With a large stock allocation, withdrawal rates between 3% and 4% are very safe.
 Some people would even dare use withdrawal rates of about 4.5%.
 But even a portfolio with 100% stocks has only an 85% chance of success after 30 years with 4.5%.

 Longer retirement time